 On the supply side, the most straightforward competitive advantage is the cost advantage, particularly coming from scale.
 This can be more relevant in more capital intensive markets in which I tend to be less interested.
 Cranswick and Hilton Foods are exceptions where I believe these businesses have been able to exploit cost advantages in defensive industries to consistently generate decent returns on capital.

 Identifying the existence of a moat is generally quite easy.
 Often it is intuitively obvious and even when it is not businesses will be very happy to explain what it is in their reports and presentations.

 Assessing the strength and sustainability of a moat can be much more difficult.
 It is often a case of qualitative judgment e.g. ‘how strong a brand is this?’ but there are also some useful indicators.
-Market share is one – as a competition economist this has a specific meaning to me but the broad idea is that a competitive advantage should imply few competitors or competitors with fewer sales.
+Market share is one – the broad idea is that a competitive advantage should imply few competitors or competitors with fewer sales.
 Perhaps more important than the market share itself is whether it is growing.
 Businesses that are rapidly taking sales from their competitors naturally can make great investments – this is something I look out for.
 Sustainable high margins are another indicator of competitive strength.
 This can be captured in screening though what you should consider as ‘high’ may vary from industry to industry to some extent.

 To make a good investment a business must continue to have opportunities to invest its capital in.
 Growth opportunities can arise from secular growth of the whole market the business operates in, increasing market share within that market or adding new products, services or geographies.